srileww05/srileww05/README.md

 - ⚡ Fun fact: ...
 -->
 I'm a communication designer and illustrator, exploring tech and the possibilities of vibe coding for fun! <br>
-reach out to me on ig: @cheapplasticfolderr
+reach out to me on ig: @cheapplasticfolderr<br>
+TVM↔️JBP